Less is More: Revisiting the Gaussian Mechanism for Differential Privacy

 \section{Conclusions}

-In this paper, we have proposed a novel mechanism, i.e., R1SMG, to boost the utility (accuracy) of differentially-private high dimensional query results.
-In particular, we first identified the curse of full-rank covariance matrices in all existing variants of the classic Gaussian mechanism.
-Then, we lift the curse by developing R1SMG which perturbs the query results using singular multivariate Gaussian distribution with random rank-1 covariance matrix.
-By introducing additional randomness when generating singular vector of the rank-1 covariance matrix, the proposed R1SMG can boost the utility of the query results significantly given limited privacy budget.
-Notably, in R1SMG, the expected accuracy loss to achieve certain level of privacy guarantee decreases with the dimension of the query results, i.e., \textbf{less is more}.
-We rigorously analyze the privacy guarantee of R1SMG, and theoretically demonstrate that R1SMG can achieve lower accuracy loss and higher accuracy stability than the classic Gaussian, analytic Gaussian, and the MVG mechanism.
+In this paper, we developed a novel DP mechanism, i.e., R1SMG, to boost the utility and stability of differentially-private query results.
+In particular, we first identify the curse of full-rank covariance matrices in all existing Gaussian-based DP mechanisms.
+Then, we lift the curse by developing R1SMG which perturbs the query results using noise that follows a singular multivariate Gaussian distribution with a random rank-1 covariance matrix.
+We rigorously analyze the privacy guarantee of the R1SMG mechanism, and theoretically demonstrate that it can achieve much lower accuracy loss, particularly, on a lower order of magnitude by at least $M$ or $MN$, and much higher accuracy stability as well, than the classic Gaussian, analytic Gaussian, and the MVG mechanisms.